Search

 Rural Primary Health Service

-The Rural Primary Health Service (RPHS) is a program funded by Country to Coast Public Health Network (CCQPHN).
+The Rural Primary Health Service (RPHS) is a program funded by Country to Coast Primary Health Network (CCQPHN).

-It aims to improve the management of chronic conditions or chronic disease risk for individuals living in regional and remote areas of Central Queensland.
-This is accomplished by providing additional allied health sessions to eligible patients at no cost, and enhancing access to essential healthcare services in these communities.
+RPHS aims to improve the management of chronic conditions or chronic disease risk for individuals living in regional and remote areas of Central Queensland.
+To achieve this, the program provides additional allied health sessions to eligible patients at no cost and enhances access to essential healthcare services in these communities.

 Download flyer